ilkayn01/qbqlabs/neuralnetworks/README.md

       b = bias

 Step 6: Check for stopping condition.
 If True (i.e, no change in weights), stop the training process.

+# Limitations

+* Can only deal with linearly separable problems